Key Takeaways

 Advantages and Disadvantages of Mortgages

-Mortgages have advantages and disadvantages that vary depending on the individual loan's terms and the borrower's circumstances.
+Depending on the individual loan's terms and the borrower's circumstances, mortgages have varying advantages and disadvantages.
 Before accepting a mortgage, anyone considering one should carefully review and understand the terms of the loan.

 Disadvantages:

-• Ownership: Banks and lenders retain ownership of properties until the mortgage is fully repaid, and they may restrict how you use the property.
+- Ownership: Banks and lenders retain ownership of properties until the mortgage is fully repaid, and they may restrict how you use the property.
+If borrowers fail to make timely payments, lenders can foreclose on the property, seizing and selling it to recover losses

 Difference Between Land Contracts and Mortgages